MridulTi/In-memory-file-system-python/Readme.md

 - **`utils/`**: This directory can be used for shared utility functions, though this project does not require any currently.
 - **`__init__.py`**: Required to mark directories as Python packages, allowing easy imports across files.

-## Contributing

-Feel free to fork this repository, make changes, and submit pull requests if you'd like to contribute to this project.
-Contributions can include:

-- Adding new file operation commands.
-- Improving the error handling or edge case scenarios.
-- Optimizing the code for better performance or readability.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions, suggestions, or issues, feel free to open an issue in the GitHub repository or contact me directly at [your-email@example.com].

 ---
 Thank you for using this CLI File Operations Tool.
 Happy coding! 🚀